corda/corda/docs/source/design/kafka-notary/design.md

 ### Disaster recovery

 Failure modes:
-1. **Single machine or datacenter failure**.
+1. **Single machine or data center failure**.
 No backup/restore procedures are needed – nodes can catch up with the cluster on start.
 The RocksDB-backed committed state index keeps a pointer to the position of the last applied Kafka record, and it can resume where it left after restart.
-2. **Multi-datacenter disaster leading to data loss**.
+2. **Multi-data center disaster leading to data loss**.
 Out of scope.
 3. **User error**.
 It is possible for an admin to accidentally delete a topic – Kafka provides tools for that.
 However, topic deletion has to be explicitly enabled in the configuration (disabled by default).
 Keeping that option disabled should be a sufficient safeguard.
 4. **Protocol-level corruption**.
 This covers scenarios when data stored in Kafka gets corrupted and the corruption is replicated to healthy replicas.
 In general, this is extremely unlikely to happen since Kafka records are immutable.
 The only such corruption in practical sense could happen due to record deletion during compaction, which would occur if the broker is misconfigured to not retrain records indefinitely.
 However, compaction is performed asynchronously and local to the broker.
 In order for all data to be lost, _all_ brokers have to be misconfigured.